MongoEngine/mongoengine/docs/django.rst

 Using MongoEngine with Django
 =============================

-.. note :: Updated to support Django 1.4
+.. note:: Updated to support Django 1.4

 Connecting
 ==========